Differentially Private Covariance Revisited: Abstract

 \section{Abstract}

-In this paper, we present three new error bounds, in terms of the Frobenius norm, for covariance estimation under differential privacy: (1) a worst-case bound of $\tilde{O}(d^{1/4}/\sqrt{n})$, which improves the standard Gaussian mechanism $\tilde{O}(d/n)$ for the regime $d>\widetilde{\Omega}(n^{2/3})$; (2) a trace-sensitive bound that improves the state of the art by a $\sqrt{d}$-factor, and (3) a tail-sensitive bound that gives a more instance-specific result.
+In this paper, we present two new algorithms for covariance estimation under concentrated differential privacy (zCDP).
+The first algorithm achieves a Frobenius error of $\tilde{O}(d^{1/4}\sqrt{\tr}/\sqrt{n} + \sqrt{d}/n)$, where $\tr$ is the trace of the covariance matrix.
+By taking $\tr=1$, this also implies a worst-case error bound of $\tilde{O}(d^{1/4}/\sqrt{n})$, which improves the standard Gaussian mechanism's $\tilde{O}(d/n)$ for the regime $d>\widetilde{\Omega}(n^{2/3})$.
+Our second algorithm offers a tail-sensitive bound that could be much better on skewed data.
 The corresponding algorithms are also simple and efficient.
 Experimental results show that they offer significant improvements over prior work.